VRC-lab/MCF/CMDB/README.md

 Please cite this publication:

-For questions contact the VRC-MCF at Jermaine.Goveia at vib-kuleuven.be.
+For questions contact the VRC-MCF: Jermaine.Goveia at vib-kuleuven.be.